tyaga/sfVkontaktePlugin/README.md

 7. Change inheritance of your actions.class.php .
 		class mainActions extends sfVkontakteActions {

-8. Add initialization component to application layout.php.
+8. Add js setter partial to application layout.php.
+Add it inside the &lt;head&gt; tag.

+		<? include_partial('sfVkontakteFetch/init_js_options')?>

+9. If you want to use our installation and settings messages, add partial to application layout.php.
 Add it inside the &lt;body&gt; tag.
+Otherwise, see Client side chapter.

-		<? include_component('sfVkontakteFetch', 'init')?>
+		<? include_partial('sfVkontakteFetch/messages')?>

-9. Put your VK App settings in settings.yml.
+10. Put your VK App settings in settings.yml.
 Optionally add SF_ROOT/config/settings.yml to your VCS ignore.
 It allows you to have two instances of your VK App with different settings

 		$ cp SF_ROOT/plugins/sfVkontaktePlugin/config/settings-example.yml SF_ROOT/config/settings.yml
 		$ vi SF_ROOT/config/settings.yml

-10. Setup the database and model.
+11. Setup the database and model.
 Add to your user model actAs **sfVkontakteApiUser** behaviour.

 		// doctrine/schema.yml
 		User:
 		  actAs: [sfVkontakteApiUser]

-11. Build and load your schema, or import sql manually.
+12. Build and load your schema, or import sql manually.
 Then publish plugin assets.

 		$ ./symfony doctrine:build --all --and-load
 		$./symfony plugin:publish:assets